-Oftentimes, you won’t actually need to force quit any applications.
+Often, you won’t need to force quit any applications.
 Sometimes just bringing up the force quit menu brings your cursor back

 If nothing above works, try this.
 Simply press Command–Control–Power button to force restart your computer.

 10-Patience is a Virtue

 A final suggestion is to just wait patiently for a few minutes.
-Usually your mouse cursor comes back out of its hiding, right on its very own!
-Or if you find yourself really frustrated, try closing your laptop or computer.
+Usually, your mouse cursor comes back out of its hiding, right on its very own!
+Or if you find yourself frustrated, try closing your laptop or computer.
 Just walk away.
 Wait a few minutes, have a cup of tea and return.
 With some time, your mouse returns.

 Launching Without a Cursor, No Mouse Required!

-There are quite a few commands we can so without our cursors.
+There are quite a few commands we can do so without our cursors.
 And when performing the steps above, you probably need some of these at hand.
-So let’s go through a quick list of how to use our macs without a mouse, trackpad, or touchpad.
+So let’s go through a quick list of how to use our Macs without a mouse, trackpad, or touchpad.
 Keyboard shortcuts are our friends in these situations.
-And with practice and muscle memory, you probably will find yourself using these even when the mouse etc. is working!
-Keyboard shortcuts just make us more efficient mac users.
+And with practice and muscle memory, you probably will find yourself using these even when the mouse, etc. is working!
+Keyboard shortcuts just make us more efficient Mac users.

 - Copy = Command (⌘)+C